What is there to do in Birmingham, England? The city centre isn’t very big, andone day is enough to see the main attractions.

 The history of waterways in the West Midlands dates back to the 18th century and the Industrial Revolution.

-The sophisticated canal system that links the cities of Birmingham, Dudley and Wolverhampton was once used mainly to transport coal and iron ore.
-These commodities were massively mined in the area.
+The ingenious system of canals linking the cities of Birmingham, Dudley and Wolverhampton was formerly used primarily to transport coal and iron ore.
+These commodities were mined on a massive scale in the region.

-At the height of the mining boom, the network of so-called 'canals' measured the length of the river.
-Birmingham Canal Navigations (BCN) over 160 miles or 257 km.
+At the height of mining activity, the network spanned over Birmingham Canal Navigations (BCN) over 160 miles, or 257 km.

-The area around Birmingham has long since ceased to be the coal heart of England, yet over 100 miles (160 km) of water canals remain, 35 miles of which are within Birmingham alone.
+The area around Birmingham has long since ceased to be the coal-mining heart of England, yet over 100 miles (160 km) of canals have been preserved, 35 miles of which are within Birmingham itself.

 Find a hotel by the canal

-Enjoy a short stroll through Birmingham's former industrial centre, whose buildings have been converted into breweries, restaurants, exhibition halls or aquariums.
+Enjoy short walks through Birmingham’s former industrial heartland, where the buildings have been converted into breweries, restaurants, exhibition halls and aquariums.

-But you can also plan a day trip along the canals.
+However, you can easily plan a full-day walking tour along the canals.

 Map of the canals

-• City Center - The best and most beautiful canals are found right in the centre especially around Brindleyplace and along the locks at Cambrian Wharf.
+• City Center – the best and most beautiful promenades can be found right in the city centre, particularly around Brindleyplace and along the locks at Cambrian Wharf.

-• Industrial Walks - walks out of the centre in post-industrial settings with many brownfield sites and a very interesting atmosphere, especially on chilly autumn days.
+• Industrial Walks – walks outside the city centre in a post-industrial setting with many brownfield sites and a very interesting atmosphere, particularly on dreary autumn days.

-Birmingham's canals aren't just for strolling, you can also take a cruise on the canals.
+Birmingham’s canals aren’t just great for walks; you can also take a trip on a pleasure boat.

-• Water Bus - water taxis plying the short circular route Brindley Place - Sherborne Wharf - King Edwards Wharf - Gas Street Basin - Mailbox
+• Water Bus – a water taxi operating on a short circular route: Brindley Place – Sherborne Wharf – King Edward’s Wharf – Gas Street Basin – Mailbox

-• Daily Trips - Cruises on long narrow boats that traverse all the navigable canals within the city centre
+• Daily Trips – sightseeing cruises on long, narrow boats that navigate all the navigable canals within the city centre

 Shopping

-Birmingham is one of the leading destinations for all shoppaholics.
+Birmingham is one of the top destinations for all shopaholics.

-Practically the entire city centre is taken up by the huge collection of shopping centres that make up the famous Bullring.
+Virtually the entire city centre is taken up by a vast network of shopping centres forming the famous Bullring district.

-With more than 150 shops and 40 food courts, you can easily spend an entire weekend shopping for luxury fashion, electronics, jewellery, watches, toys and much more.
+With over 150 shops and 40 food courts, you could easily spend the whole weekend shopping for luxury fashion, electronics, jewellery, watches, toys and much more.

-The Bullring Centre has been the most visited shopping district in the whole of the UK for several years running.
+For several years running, the Bullring has been the most visited shopping district in the whole of the UK.

 Culture, museums and galleries